-Chapter 2 focuses on simple UML exercises.
-It is split in Sections 2.1 (use case diagrams), 2.2 (sequence diagrams), 2.3 (state diagrams) and 2.4 (class diagrams).
-Chapter 3 groups various modelling exercises, only some of which involve UML.
-Chapters 5 and 6 are "large scale exercises" that should give meaningful examples on various modelling techniques used in practical settings (these sometimes employ UML-like diagrams, but are not necessarily based on UML).
-Since some of these exercises use mathematical programming techniques, there is a small collection of exercises on mathematical programming in Chapter 4.
+Chapter 2 motivates to the study and practice of software design and engineering.
+Chapter 3 focuses on simple UML exercises.
+It is split in Sections 3.1 (use case diagrams), 3.2 (sequence diagrams), 3.3 (state diagrams) and 3.4 (class diagrams).
+Chapter 4 groups various modelling exercises, only some of which involve UML.
+Chapters 6 and 7 are "large scale exercises" that should give meaningful examples on various modelling techniques used in practical settings (these sometimes employ UML-like diagrams, but are not necessarily based on UML).
+Since some of these exercises use mathematical programming techniques, there is a small collection of exercises on mathematical programming in Chapter 5.